 Institute of Mennonite Studies

-A word from the Director of IMS
+A word from Jamie Pitts

-IMS Book Catalog 2016-2017
+IMS Book Catalog 2017–18

 The IMS Book Catalog (PDF) contains annotated entries of all books published by the institute and details for purchasing.
-It also lists publications in each of the institute's major series including, Classics of the Radical Reformation Series, Intercultural Biblical Hermeneutics Series, Occasional Papers, Studies in Peace and Scripture Series and the Text Reader Series.
+It also lists publications in each of the institute's major series including, Classics of the Radical Reformation series, Intercultural Biblical Hermeneutics Series, Occasional Papers, Studies in Peace and Scripture series and the Text Reader series.